SpiderOak/nimbus.io/docs/developers_guide.rst

 .. http:get:: /data/

-<prefix> The API does not take any delimiters into account.
-This means that if you have
+    :query max_keys: The maximum number of keys to retrieve
-data stored at "/maui/beach.jpg" and "/maui-documents/rental-car-invoice.pdf",
+    :query prefix: The prefix of the keys you want to retrieve
-then both will be returned if you do a listmatch on "maui".
-You can avoid this by making sure the trailing delimiter ("/") is included in the URL
+    :query marker: where you are in the result set

-:query prefix: (optional) limit the query to keys starting with <prefix>
+    :query delimiter: Keys that contain the same string between the prefix and the first occurrence of the delimiter will be rolled up into a single result element.

     :statuscode 200: no error

 Downloading From a Key
 ++++++++++++++++++++++